Kevin Sweeney (American football)

-Kevin Joseph Sweeney (born November 16, 1963) is a former American football quarterback in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Fresno State University.
+Kevin Joseph Sweeney (born November 16, 1963) is an American former professional football quarterback who played in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Fresno State Bulldogs.

-Early years
+Early life

 Sweeney attended Bullard High School, where he was a standout quarterback.
 As a senior, he broke Pat Haden's state record for touchdown passes in a season with 35 and received Northern California offensive player of the year honors.

 His older brother Jim was recruiting him for the University of Washington, while his father Jim Sweeney was doing the same for Fresno State University.

 College career

 Sweeney accepted a scholarship from Fresno State University to be coached by his father and replace at quarterback the graduated Jeff Tedford.
 He worked with Steve DeBerg, whom he credited with helping him most with his throwing motion.

 He was a four-year starter, played in 46 contests and missed only one half of a game in his career, even playing as a senior with a left dislocated shoulder that required surgery at the end of the season.

 As a sophomore, he passed for 3,259 yards and 20 touchdowns, leading the nation's highest scoring offense (39.1 points per game).
-The next year, he threw for 2,604 yards and 14 touchdowns, while helping his team finish as the only Division I unbeaten school (11-0-1).
+The next year, he threw for 2,604 yards and 14 touchdowns, while helping his team finish as the only Division I unbeaten school (11–0–1).
 He also had a career long 95-yard touchdown pass against Oregon State University.

 As a senior, he had the lowest interception percentage (2.37) among the top 25 rated passers and set a conference mark with a career-high 4 touchdown passes against New Mexico State University.
 He became the NCAA most prolific passer after breaking Doug Flutie's record for passing yards in a career (10,623 yards).